msujas/argParserCPP/README.md

 For use in .cpp file see below.
 Alternatively, you can include the .cpp file instead of the .h if you don't want to compile the library.

+Arguments beginning '-' are assumed to be a keyword or flag argument.
+If it isn't in the list, the program exits.

 A class for passing command line arguments.
 Usage in the argParseExample.cpp file.
 Compile example (e.g. 'g++ argParseExample.cpp -o argParseExample' , or 'cl /std:c++17 /EHsc argParseExample.cpp').
 Then run with some arguments.
 Keywords and their arguments must be space separated, e.g.